elichienxD/deep_gcns_torch/README.md

 * Number of params: 3081296

-For more details about RevGAT, please check the original README below.
+For more details about RevGAT, please check the original README.

 ## Citation
 If you find our code useful, please cite both our GIANT paper and the RevGAT references provided in the original repo.